 The Company's three outside directors also serve as Audit and Supervisory Committee members.
-In appointing outside directors, the Company selects candidates who meet the
+In appointing outside directors, the Company selects candidates who meet the requirements of the Companies Act and who are outstanding in terms of character and insight.

 Michimasa Taga Mr. Taga has been a corporate executive for many years and has a wealth of experience and broad-based knowledge.
 As an outside director who is also a member of the Audit and Supervisory Committee, he provides useful opinions and suggestions to our management team, ensuring the effectiveness of our audits, and working to ensure the soundness and appropriateness of our management decision-making and improve transparency.
 Takehito Miyaguchi Having worked for a financial institution for many years, Mr. Miyaguchi has extensive knowledge of finance and accounting, as well as management experience featuring diversity as the head of an overseas office.
-As an outside director who is also a member of the Audit and Supervisory Committee, he provides useful opinions and suggestions to the management team, ensuring the effectiveness of our audits, and working to ensure the soundness and appropriateness of our management decision-making and improve transparency.
+As an outside director who is also a member of the Audit and Supervisory Committee, he provides useful opinions and suggestions to the management team, ensuring the effectiveness of our audits, and working to ensure the soundness and appropriateness of our manage- ment decision-making and improve transparency.
 Yasuko Uematsu Although Ms. Uematsu has not been involved in corporate management to date, as an attorney she has experience and expertise in corporate legal matters.
 As an outside director who is also a member of the Audit and Supervisory Committee, she provides useful opinions and suggestions to the management team, ensuring the effectiveness of our audits, and working to ensure the soundness and appropriateness of our management decision-making and improve transparency.